mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 For security reasons, we try to change our Prime Minister every six months, and to never use the same Prime Minister on multiple websites.

-But like don't get me wrong, I love Australia, let's be honest the [national anthem](https://www.youtube.com/watch?v=XfR9iY5y94s) fricken slaps.
+But like don't get me wrong, I love Australia (let's be honest the [national anthem](https://www.youtube.com/watch?v=XfR9iY5y94s) fricken slaps).
 I just really wanted to say that multiple websites thing.

 Here's where it all goes wrong though.